Facebook's Sheryl Sandberg On Data Privacy Fail: 'We Were Way Too Idealistic'

 Asked about any forthcoming governmental oversight, she insisted, "We're not even waiting for regulation."

-Sandberg also touched on another contentious issue for Facebook: the role it will play in the upcoming elections and in the U.S. political system as whole.
+Sandberg also touched on another contentious issue for Facebook: the role it will play in the upcoming elections and in the U.S. political system as a whole.

 "We certainly know people want accurate information, not false news, on Facebook, and we take that really seriously," she said.